krnese/AzureDeploy/ARM/lab-overview.md

 * [**LAB 5 - Troubleshooting**](./lab-5.md)

-In this lab, you will learn how to troubleshoot templates and deployments, how to improve your templates, and understand how to leverage the **outputs** section
+Learn how to troubleshoot templates and deployments, how to improve your templates, and understand how to leverage the **outputs** section

 * [**LAB 6 - Resource Policies**](./lab-6.md)

-In this lab, you will explore how to govern your subscriptions, resource groups and resources with Resource Policies
+Explore how to govern your subscriptions, resource groups and resources with Resource Policies

 * [**LAB 7 - Resource Locks**](./lab-7.md) (Coming soon)